jacobroddy/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

-1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+1. If you were to describe semantic HTML to the next cohort of students, what would you say? --- Semantic html is html attributes that clearly define what the element is going to show on the screen.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. --- Display block and display inline are differnet because display block takes up a full row in our html, display inline is positioned in row without knocking any content to the next row.
+Display block includes <div> and <section>, display inline is <span>

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? --- Content, Padding, Border, Margin.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? --- Cross axis, opposed to main axis.

-5. Explain why git is valuable to a team of developers.
+5. Explain why git is valuable to a team of developers. --- Git allows us to fork and branch projects so we can share and update code as needed.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.